percona/portal-doc/docs/registration-login.md

 1. Go to the [Percona Platform Log in page](https://portal.percona.com/).
 2. Scroll down to the **Don't have an account?
 Create one** link at the bottom of the form.
 Alternatively, you can register with a social identity provider if you have a Google or GitHub account that is not yet associated with a Percona Platform account.
 To do this, click **Continue with Google** or **Continue with GitHub**.
 In case your GitHub/Google account is already associated with a Percona Account, this option will sign you in directly.
 3. Fill in the fields on the **Create New Account** form, and click  **Create** once you’ve accepted the Terms of Service and Privacy Policy.
 4. Check your email for a verification message and follow the instructions to activate your account.

+#### Sign up as an existing Percona customer
+If you are a member of a Percona Customer Portal organization linked to an active Percona Platform subscription, you will automatically receive an email invitation to create your Percona Account.

+Check your inbox for an email titled **Percona Account Activation** to confirm the registration and join your Percona Platform organization.

 ## Manage your Percona Account
 Because your Percona Account is used across all your Percona services, it’s important to keep your account safe and your information up-to-date.